Hindu texts

-Hindu texts are manuscripts and voluminous historical literature which are related to any of the diverse traditions within Hinduism.
-A few of these texts are shared across these traditions and they are broadly considered Hindu scriptures.
-These include the Itihasa and Vedas.
+Hindu texts or Hindu scriptures are manuscripts and voluminous historical literature which are related to any of the diverse traditions within Hinduism.
+Some of the major Hindu texts include the Vedas, the Upanishads, and the Itihasa.
 Scholars hesitate in defining the term "Hindu scriptures" given the diverse nature of Hinduism, but many list the Agamas as Hindu scriptures, and Dominic Goodall includes Bhagavata Purana and Yajnavalkya Smriti in the list of Hindu scriptures as well.